 Working methods

-The inter-Sector coordination team will use the e-mail list int-sect-team@lists.itu.int.
+The ISCT will use the e-mail list int-sect-team@lists.itu.int.

-The inter-Sector coordination team interactions may include e-mail exchange via the e-mail list or through electronic meetings.
+The ISCT interactions may include e-mail exchange via the e-mail list or through electronic meetings.

 Possible physical meetings may be held if deemed necessary, preferably in conjunction with advisory group meetings, and within available resources, to finalize the work.